-How should we confront what Us says about....us?
+How should we confront what the explanation of Us the movie says about...us?

 It's my reading that Peele's overall message is that we shouldn't try to bury and sanitize these images.
-We should be opening talking about them.
-From the misconceptions and horrible things we have on the individual level, to the big scars on society like slavery in America, economic inequality, and the steamrolling of cultural centers to make places more palatable for rich people.
+We should be openly talking about them.
+From the misconceptions and horrible things, we have on the individual level to the big scars on society like slavery in America, economic inequality, and the steamrolling of cultural centers to make places more palatable for rich people.